themeteorchef/saas-stripe/saas-stripe-pt-2.md

 With that in mind, we make use of our `Bert.alert()` method again, handling either the error or success state as necessary.
 Notice, too, that we're resetting our Session variables once again to achieve the same results as before (toggling reactivity on our plan data).
 Making sense?
 Great!
 Now...how about _updating_ an existing credit card?

 #### Updating a Credit Card
 Recall that we've set up our `creditCard` template to display whether or not the customer has an existing card "on file."
 When this is the case, Stripe allows us to update the "Expiration Month" and "Expiration Year" values on the card.
-If you look at our demo, you can see that our `creditCard` template is already account for this on the `/billing/card` page.
+If you look at our demo, you can see that our `creditCard` template is already accounting for this on the `/billing/card` page.
 Nifty!
 Since we've already gone over toggling UI state in our template, let's look at the other half of our `billingCard` template's `submitHandler` callback.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/client/controllers/authenticated/billing-card.js</p>
 ```.lang-javascript
 var newCard = Session.get('addingNewCreditCard');
 if (newCard){